pranaykatyal/HandsOnAutonomousAerialVehicles/1b_project/group8_p1b/README.md

   - Each dataset gets its own folder with the overlapped 3D orientation plot.

 - **Orientation Comparison Plots (Yaw, Pitch, Roll vs Time):**
-  - Saved in: `Phase1/Code/OrientationPlots/orientation_comparison_<dataset_num>.png`
+  - Saved in: `group8_p1b/Code/OrientationPlots/orientation_comparison_<dataset_num>.png`
-  - Each dataset gets a separate comparison plot showing Vicon, Gyro, Accel, and Complementary Filter results.
+  - Each dataset gets a separate comparison plot showing Vicon, Gyro, Accel, Complementary Filter, Madgwick Filter, and Unscented Kalman Filter results.

 - **VideoFrames (3D orientation videos for each method):**
-  - Saved in: `Phase1/Code/VideoFrames/dataset_<dataset_num>/`
+  - Saved in: `group8_p1b/Code/VideoFrames/dataset_<dataset_num>/`
-  - Each dataset folder contains videos for Gyro, Acc, CF, Vicon, and a combined 2x2 grid video if ffmpeg is installed.
+  - Each dataset folder contains videos for Gyro, Acc, CF, Vicon, MF, UKF and a combined 6x1 grid video if ffmpeg is installed.

 ## Notes
 - All output folders are created automatically if they do not exist.